netbofia/node_db_module/README.md

 # node_db_module
 Basic template to perform queries with sequelize

-Uses a simple guiding system to query multiple tables and build the resturn json with the results from the db query.
+Uses a simple guiding system to query multiple tables and build the return json with the results from the db query.

 ``` bash
   npm install node_db_module --save